-Children grade 3 - 6 will be given the opportunity to join the Kids Club student board.
-The student board will be involved in organizing:monthly clubs, special events, program planning including summer and school year fieldtrips and crafts, help with kids meetings, and creating monthly kids club newsletters.
+Children grade 3 - 6 will be given the opportunity to join the Kids Leadership Club.
+These children will be involved in organizing: monthly clubs, special events, program planning including crafts and games, as well as helping with meetings, special projects and fundraisers.